Published on 01 May 14

 This article highlights the necessary considerations when structuring or restructuring and how to achieve the right balance between what is technically correct and what will be practically efficient.
 The article is intended to provide a high-level overview of the key income tax considerations only.

-Troy works as a Partner with Deloitte Private in Brisbane.
-Troy advises a wide range of clients on various tax and commercial matters including business structuring, restructuring, inbound and outbound investment, tax effective financing, and small business CGT concessions.
-Prior to joining Deloitte in 2012, Troy undertook a similar role with PwC Private clients for 4 years and before that, worked as a CFO for a funds management and structured property finance group.
-Current at 24 November 2014
+Troy Morgan, CTA, is a Partner with Deloitte Private in Brisbane.
+Troy advises a wide range of clients on various tax and commercial matters including business structuring, restructuring, inbound and outbound investment, tax-effective financing and small business CGT concessions.
+Prior to joining Deloitte in 2012, Troy undertook a similar role with PwC Private clients for four years and before that worked as a CFO for a funds management and structured property finance group.